You can also download the video from here

 2: The inability to dissipate the heat accumulated in the KSU1 pulleys.

-At that point it was necessary to redesign the generator so that would resolve those problems.
-Since the productive potential had been demonstrated successfully, in order to shorten the time (time to market) it has been chosen to point directly to a pre-industrial prototype.
+At that point, it was necessary to redesign the generator so that would resolve those problems.
+Since the productive potential had been demonstrated successfully, in order to shorten the time it has been chosen to point directly to an industrial prototype.
 As outcome of these activities the KiteGen team obtained:

-1: A new structure designed with the implementation of “stem” and “igloo” to absorb some of the gusts mechanically; 2: The size, operation and orientation of drums and pulleys have been modified; 3: A cooling system has been integrated; 4: A manipulator has been envisaged at top of the stem, in order to further help take off procedures.
+1: A new structure designed with the implementation of “stem” to absorb the gusts mechanically; 2: The FEM designed "igloo" acting as a big spring in order to limit the 2m diametre bearing peak forces; 3: The diametre, operation and orientation of drums and pulleys have been modified; 4: A cooling system has been integrated; 5: A manipulator has been envisaged at top of the stem, in order to further help take off procedures.

 with this new configuration is now possible to test:

-1: Module "manoeuvres in safety in case of wind burst" with the aid of the stem; 2: The efficacy of the cooling system (it has been oversized in design phase); 3: The new "forms of automatic take off" (actual testing); 4: Different kite flight paths in order to optimize the production; 5: Many other tests will be performed to evaluate the efficiency, affordability and endurance of the generator and its different components.
+1: Module "manoeuvres in safety in case of wind burst" with the aid of the stem; 2: The efficacy of the cooling system (it has been oversized in design phase); 3: The new "forms of automatic take off" (actual testing); 4: Different kite flight paths in order to optimize the production; 5: The active dampening of frames oscillations due the wing dynamic.
+Many other tests will be performed to evaluate the efficiency, affordability and endurance of the generator and its different components.

 As soon as the boolean tests on the various modules will be finished and validated, we will focus on testing yo-yo cycle in continuous mode in order to validate the predicted power curve and its endurance